top of page

 Redemption Ride 2023 is just around the corner.

-But we made the move south to Florida.
+Nevertheless, we made the move to Florida.

-Then came anxiety.
+Then came the anxiety.

-The emotional torment darkened.
+The emotional torment spun like a tornado.

-Why do I have to be like this?
+Why must I be like this?

 Why can’t I be different?